Vladislav Davidzon: Early life and education

 Davidzon was born in Tashkent, then capital of the Uzbek Soviet Socialist Republic, on March 7, 1985, to a family of Jewish origin.
 His grandfather was active in the republic's liberalizing political arena and was assassinated.
 Davidzon moved with his family to Moscow before emigrating to New York City in 1991.
 His father, Grigory Davidzon, became a "kingmaker" and entrepreneur in the Russophone community of Brighton Beach.

 Davidzon went on to study English literature at City University of New York.
 During that time, he was an aide to renowned violinist Nina Beilina.
 At CUNY was a student of political theorist Marshall Barman as well as Literary Critic Morris Dickstein and poet Matvei Yankelevich.

 He studied Human Rights Law at the EIUC in Venice, Italy.

 Author

-In 2011, Davidzon moved to Odessa, Ukraine, where he wrote dispatches on topics relating to the social and cultural landscape of the city.
+In 2011, Davidzon moved to Odesa, Ukraine, where he wrote dispatches on topics relating to the social and cultural landscape of the city.
 After the Maidan Revolution, Davidzon founded The Odessa Review, which served as an anglophone platform for this subject.
 Davidzon's experience in interacting with various local and national politicians and intellectuals were compiled into a collection of essays in his book, From Odessa With Love.